REGISTRATION IS NOW OPEN FOR 2019 WORKSHOPS

 To ensure the safety of all volunteers, a quality experience, and the survival of the grasses, we ask that each Grasses for the Masses participant be aware of and abide by the following guidelines during each grass planting:

-- Only three children or students (under the age of 18) are allowed at the planting per grass grow-out kit.
+- Only three children or students (under the age of 18) are allowed in the water per grass grow-out kit.

 - When in the water every child under 18 must be accompanied by an adult. **This is particularly important for school groups.